I want you to picture an extra-large deep dish, deliciously hot barbeque chicken pizza with extra cheese sitting in front of you.

 In my experience, it may take up to 3 months for your appetite to fully return to normal.
-If you’re continously on an up and down emotional rollercoaster with your ex-girlfriend, it’s going to take longer.
+If you’re continuously on an up-and-down emotional rollercoaster with your ex-girlfriend, it’s going to take longer.

 The most important thing to understand is that this is a marathon and not a sprint.

 Don’t compare your results to what you hear on the internet – your journey is your own.
 Use the structure I’ve provided to start eating small meals again and slowly build back up over time.

 In my experience the more you can do to get yourself out of the fight or flight state, the faster your appetite will return.